Z-Wave-Me/docker-z-way/README.md

     sudo mkdir /data
     ```

+And run it:

     ```sh
     sudo docker run -p 8083 -v /data:/data --device /dev/ttyUSB0:/dev/ttyUSB0 -it z-way-container /opt/z-way-server/run.sh
     ```

 Change `/dev/ttyUSB0` to `/dev/ttyAMA0` in the line above and in `Apps > Active Apps > Z-Wave Network Access > Serial port` if you are using RaZberry 7 Pro or other board connected to Raspberry Pi UART pins.

+All your files will be stored in the /data folder of your host.